Burning Bright: The Hidden Link Between Narcissism and Burnout

 The Fallout

-In the workplace, narcissistic leaders often set impossibly high standards—not just for themselves, but for everyone around them.
+In the workplace or at home, narcissistic leaders often set impossibly high standards, not just for themselves, but for everyone around them.

 Dr Mirriam Prieß, a German physician and expert in burnout and inner resilience, puts it starkly:

 “Those who feel like nothing on the inside try to be everything on the outside.
-They define themselves through superlatives and limitless achievement.
-They live by the principle: ‘boundaries are there to be broken’.”
+They define themselves through superlatives and limitless achievement.”

 What starts as ambition becomes obsession.
 And because they present themselves as tireless high-achievers, few notice their descent into exhaustion until it’s too late.